e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

   > Only integer values are accepted.
 If you are on the need for decimal values, consider modifing the scale (using miliseconds instead of seconds for example)

   This commands runs function `configuring()` for the selected protocol.

-- `str`: start instruction.
+#### `str` - Start instruction.
 After receiving this command the experiment will start executing by running function `starting()` of the selected protocol.
 No arguments are needed.
 When this function ends, function `started()` of the selected protocol will start.
-- `stp`: stop instruction.
+#### `stp` - Stop instruction.
 After receiving this command the experiment will stop executing by running function `stopping()` of the selected protocol.
 No arguments are needed.
+#### `rst`- Reset instruction.
+Normally not used.
+No arguments are needed.
+#### `cur` - Print current configuration.
-- `rst`: reset instruction.
-Normaly not used.
+Normally not used.
 No arguments are needed.

 ###Data
 Data is to be sent back in the `started()` function as soon as available (no action required from the user).
 Data transmission starts with a `DAT\r` and ends with a `END\r`.
 Data is to be sent in lines.
 In each line values are separated by a `\t` and end with a `\r`.